Heritage Music Academy (herein called “HMA”) is committed to excellence in serving all customers including people with disabilities.

 Markham, ON L3P 7R1

-Please ask for AODA Custom Feedback form
+Reception desk: please ask for the AODA Custom Feedback form

 Our feedback form can be downloaded by clicking on this link (PDF file).